Ivan Perišić: Beach volleyball

 Perišić took part at the 2017 FIVB Beach Volleyball World Tour for the Poreč Major tournament, a professional competition, partnering Nikša Dellorco.
 The pair lost their first match against Álvaro Morais Filho and Saymon Barbosa.

 Personal life

 Born in Split, Perišić grew up in the town of Omiš, where his parents are from.
 As a child, he worked on his father's poultry farm.

 Perišić married Josipa in 2012, having first met her while they were in high school.
-The pair have two children: a son, Leonardo, born on 9 October 2012; and a daughter, Manuela, born on 28 July 2014.
+The pair have two children.